Sjwilhelms/BootChamp/README.md

 ![post detail error message](static/images/readme/post%20detail%20error%20message.png)

-I used page speed to validate my page for accessibility and performance on mobile and desktop.
+I used [PageSpeed Insights](https://pagespeed.web.dev/) to validate my page for accessibility and performance on mobile and desktop.
+Accessibility and contrast scored well.
+Areas to review are centered around image hanndling and loading URL's in the head element of the base template.

 Mobile: